-- 1. Vertical and Overhead Surface Delaminations: Locate by sounding appropriate member with hammer or rod. - 2.
+- 1. Vertical and overhead surface delaminations: locate by sounding appropriate member with hammer or rod. - 2.
 Cracks, usually horizontal in orientation along beam faces, and vertical in orientation near column corners are indicators of delaminated concrete. - 3.
-Contractor: Sound only vertical and overhead surfaces that show evidence of cracking and/or salt and water staining. - C. Delaminated areas, once located by Contractor, shall be further sounded to define limits.
-Mark limits with chalk or paint. - D. Contractor: Locate spalls by visual inspection and mark boundaries with chalk or paint after sounding surface. - E. Engineer/Architect will define and mark additional unsound concrete areas for removal, if required. - F. Areas to be removed shall be as straight and rectangular as practical to encompass repair and provide neat patch. - G. Contractor: Locate and determine depth of all embedded REINFORCEMENT, POST-TENSIONING TENDONS, and ELECTRICAL CONDUIT/WIRING in repair area and mark these locations for reference during concrete removal.
-Do NOT nick, cut, or damage any embedded items. - 1.
-Contractor shall locate embedded conduit/electrical wiring using radio detection methods, or other methods used in the industry to positively identify any embedded conduit/wiring prior to start of concrete removals or saw-cutting.
+Contractor: sound only vertical and overhead surfaces that show evidence of cracking and/or salt and water staining. - C. Delaminated areas, once located by Contractor, shall be further sounded to define limits.
+Mark limits with chalk or paint. - D. Contractor: locate spalls by visual inspection and mark boundaries with chalk or paint after sounding surface. - E. Engineer/Architect will define and mark additional unsound concrete areas for removal, if required. - F. Areas to be removed shall be as straight and rectangular as practical to encompass repair and provide neat patch. - G. Contractor: Locate and determine depth of all embedded REINFORCEMENT, POST-TENSIONING TENDONS, and ELECTRICAL CONDUIT in repair area and mark these locations for reference during concrete removal.
+Do NOT nick or cut any embeds unless approved by Engineer/Architect. - H. For overlay installation, boundaries of overlay areas will be as defined in project drawings and verified by Engineer/Architect.

-- A. Temporary shoring may be required at concrete floor repair areas and at any beam, joist, or column repair.
+- A. Temporary shoring may be required at concrete floor repair areas exceeding 5 sq ft and at any beam, joist, or column repair.
 Contractor: Review all marked removal and preparation areas and request clarification by Engineer/Architect of shoring requirements in questionable areas.
-Shores shall be in place prior to concrete removal and cavity preparation in any area requiring shores. - B. Delaminated, Spalled, and Unsound Concrete Floor Areas: Mark boundaries.
+Shores shall be in place prior to concrete removal and cavity preparation in any area requiring shores. - B. Delaminated, spalled and unsound concrete floor areas: mark boundaries.
 All concrete shall be removed from within marked boundary to minimum depth of 0.75 in. using 15 to 30 lb chipping hammers equipped with chisel point bits.
 When directed by Engineer/Architect, chipping hammers less than 15 lb shall be used to minimize damage to sound concrete.
 Near vertical chipped edge shall be provided along perimeter of repair area where shown on drawings.
-Areas to be removed shall encompass repair and proved uniform cavity surface.
+Areas to be removed shall encompass repair and provide uniform cavity surface.
 If delaminations exist beyond minimum removal depth, chipping shall continue until all unsound and delaminated concrete has been removed from cavity.